 Have you identified and contacted potential employers to discuss hiring individuals with criminal records and the potential barriers?
 Please report who you have met with, and in what capacity, using the reporting tool.

 Have you created a recruitment plan and received approval for any recruitment materials that will be used in BOP facilities?
-Please submit any materials to your grant manager prior to BOP submission.

 Has the program manager and other necessary staff been hired?

 Is your program prepared to begin enrollment based on your implementation plan?